 And if they select a tag, they can find out more details about the product.
 The product details view also has a “shop now” button, which users can click to land on the product page and complete their purchase.

-This streamlines the purchase process, and makes it much easier for retailers to improve ecommerce conversions.
+This streamlines the purchase process and makes it much easier for retailers to improve ecommerce conversion rate.

 Here’s an example of how the tags would look.

 These shoppable tags, however, are currently available only for select retailers selling apparel, jewelry, or beauty products in the U.S. In order to be eligible, you need to convert your account into a Business Profile, and your account must be in English.

 But if you aren’t eligible to use shoppable product tags on Instagram, you can still make shopping easier by setting up a shoppable Instagram gallery.
 You can use tools like Scoutsee and Pixlee to set up this gallery.
 The landing page will resemble your Instagram feed and displays your posts as clickable images on which you can add links to the product page.

 Retailers like Ringor have used shoppable Instagram galleries to make shopping easier for their customers.
 They have included a link in their bio, which would lead to the shoppable gallery.
 Since setting up this gallery, the retailer found that 77% of visitors land on a featured product page after they interact with the shoppable gallery.

 Here’s a screenshot of how their shoppable gallery looks.

 Visitors will just have to click on the photos to view the product details, which will also display a “Buy Now” button.
 This will take them to the product page so they can complete the purchase.

 If you plan on optimizing your social media marketing plan to improve ecommerce conversion rate, you shouldn’t ignore Pinterest.
 According to Shopify, the average order value of Pinterest shoppers is $50, which is higher than other social media channels.
 And it’s the second most popular social media source of traffic to Shopify stores.